Kernel configuration

 tunable in the kernel (if it exists).
 0 uses the default value chosen by

 ActivityManager.
-A positive value will increase the amount of memory that the
+A positive value increases the amount of memory that the

 kernel tries to keep free, reducing allocation time and causing the